Executive Council – Art & Food

 Welcome at Royal Smilde in Heerenveen

 Royal Smilde is a family owned company producing a wide range of margarines, oils, fats, salads, sauces and bakery products.
-ME-AT is a start-up food designer that focuses on the development of high-quality vegetable alternatives.

 We will visit the head office in Heerenveen, also the manufacturing site for margarines, oils and fats.